mathineau/pangaea-clustering-intro/README.md

     3. For each cluster of data, merge the data together into a coherent set of attributes.
     4. Create a travel guides by partitioning the created POI in different ROI.

 Of course, another requirement of the system that should hold true at every step of the process is that the information it produces should be accurate.
 I imagine a customer would be pretty pissed off if he, having followed the direction given by your *romantic trip to paris* guide, would be led into a turkey vulture infested patch of god forsaken land in the middle of death valley because of some geolocation error.
 Other than that little accuracy constrain, if we manage to do these four steps in a resonable amount of time, we are golden.

 In a nutshell, that's all there really is to the Pangaea Ultima System.

 # Pangaea Ultima Clustering component
-What we described so far is a complete system that gathers information, process it and produce new information.
-The scope of the overall project is too large to be done in a single semester so I am delegating the implementation of the clustering part to you.
-If there remains any doubt as to what that clustering components you will be working on should do, it's probably been diluted to homeopathic concentration by now.
+What we described so far is a complete system that gathers information, process it and produce new information in the form of travel guide.
+The scope of this overall project is too large to be done in a single semester so I am delegating the implementation of the clustering part to you.
+If there remains any doubt as to what that clustering component you will be working on should do, it's probably been diluted to homeopathic concentration by now.
 Just in case, here it is again

 > the pangaea-clustering component is responsible for